Decorative Ideas for Creating a Summer Container Garden

 Planting a container garden doesn’t have to be limited to only those with small spaces.
 Of course, using containers is a great way to create a garden where there isn’t one.
 Balconies, decks, patios, and even fire escapes and windowsills can have a fulfilling space to toil in the soil.
 A container garden can also be a garden feature, front door decor, or a way to fill in space when there is a lag in the blooming schedule.

 Today, we will tour the containers that I have set around my garden as part of the Simplified Summer Tour with some of my favorite home and garden bloggers.
 If you are looking for ways to add some simple beauty into the days as they get longer, you have come to the right place.
 Get ready to tour some ideas that will get you inspired to enjoy the season to come.

 The decorative hanging baskets that I created with the “clock-face planting method” are growing in nicely.
 You can see how to easily use this method to plant a container over on my eBay Blog: Clock Face Planting For Simple Hanging Basket Design.

 Also, don’t forget to care for your hanging baskets so they thrive all season long: Grow the Biggest, Brightest Hanging Baskets on the Block.

 Front Door Welcome

 This planter is made just for my shady front porch area.
-Blue lobelia, lime green sweet potato vine (Ipomoea batatas) and creeping jenny (Lysimachia nummularia), and an orange tuberous begonia (Begonia bertinii) make up a cheery planter that will be low maintenance all season.
+Blue lobelia, lime green sweet potato vine (Ipomoea batatas), creeping jenny (Lysimachia nummularia), and an orange tuberous begonia (Begonia bertinii) make up a cheery planter that will be low maintenance all season.

-I created this living artwork for my book, Garden Made: A Year of Seasonal Projects to Beautify Your Garden and Your Life, and they overwinter very well.
-I simply keep them out of the elements for the cold months then prune back and divide the succulents in the spring.
+I created this living artwork for my book, Garden Made: A Year of Seasonal Projects to Beautify Your Garden and Your Life, and it overwinters very well.
+I simply keep it out of the elements for the cold months then prune back and divide the succulents in the spring.